-'Love Island's Rosie Williams Dated Jordan Davies & Their Break-Up Story Is Seriously WTF Worthy
+'Love Island's Rosie Dated This Reality TV Star & Their Break-Up Sounds WTF Worthy

 ITV producers seem to have pulled out all the stops for the Love Island 2018 line up.
 We’ve got a real-life doctor, British hero Danny Dyer’s daughter, who he conveniently named after himself, and now a 26-year-old solicitor who also happens to be Ibiza Weekender and Celebrity Big Brother star Jordan Davies’ ex-girlfriend.
 Love Island's Rosie Williams, a 26-year-old Welsh brunette, is one of two new arrivals entering the villa this week.
 Something tells me things are about to get very exciting.